synesthesiam/opentts/README.md

         * Name format is `tts:voice` (e.g., "glow-speak:en-us_mary_ann") or `tts:voice#speaker_id` (e.g., "coqui-tts:en_vctk#p228")
         * If one of the supported languages, a preferred voice is used (override with `--preferred-voice <lang> <voice>`)
 * `<say-as interpret-as="">` - force interpretation of inner text
-    * `interpret-as` one of "spell-out", "date", "number", or "currency"
+    * `interpret-as` one of "spell-out", "date", "number", "time", or "currency"
     * `format` - way to format text depending on `interpret-as`
         * number - one of "cardinal", "ordinal", "digits", "year"
         * date - string with "d" (cardinal day), "o" (ordinal day), "m" (month), or "y" (year)